e-gov/DHX-adapter/docs/GUIDE.md

 It is recommended to remove these libraries from Java classpath.

-With Maven, if third library (for axample axis2-codegen) depends on these, it could be removed like this:
+With Maven, if third party library (for axample axis2-codegen) depends on these, it could be removed like this:

 ```xml
 	<dependency>